1azar/QRbot/README.md

 I contains 4 specific packages (exept `main`):

 ## `domain pkg`
 Contains the most stable entities dictated by business rules.
 This pkg has no external dependances.
-These are the QR settings structure for the user, the interface for the QR repository, the interface for the QR generator, and the QR entity.
-Also here declarated some constants.
+These are:
+- The `QR settings structure` for the user.
+Also has constructor for default QR settings for new users.
+- The `interface of QR repository`.
+- The `interface of QR generator`.
+- The `QR entity`.
+- Also here declarated some `constants`.

 ## `usecases pkg`
+Contains application specific business rules.
+It encapsulates and implements all of the use cases of the app.
+These use cases orchestrate the flow of data to and from the entities.
+The following is implemented here:
+- `Logger interface`.
+- `QR interactor struct`.
+Countains `QR Settings repository` within (domain entity), `QR Settings Buffer` - special struct which is needed to reduce data base interaction during setting QR Options by user. `Logger` to log important events of the app.
+Also `Find` and `Store` methods.